-Perform a walk-around inspection of the unit before starting the unit.
-Inspect for conditions that could hinder performance or safety, such as (but not limited to) oil, coolant, and fuel leakage, blocked vents, loose or missing hardware, and improper electrical connections.
+Perform a walk-around inspection of the unit every day before starting the unit.
+Look for conditions that could hinder performance or safety, such as (but not limited to):

+- · Oil, coolant and fuel leakage

+- · Blocked vents

+- · Loose or missing hardware

+- · Loose or broken electrical connections.

-Inspect fan belt for cracks, fraying, or stretching.
-Verify the belt is properly seated in pulley grooves.
+Inspect the fan belt for cracks, fraying, or stretching.
+Verify the belt is properly seated in the pulley grooves.
 Replace the belt according to the manufacturer's recommendations.